SYOP200/Flipper-Zero-Downloads/README.md

 - [Scripts](https://github.com/SYOP200/Flipper_Zero_Downloads/tree/main/Scripts)
 - [RFID](https://github.com/SYOP200/Flipper_Zero_Downloads/tree/main/RFID)

+## Terms of Use
+>[!Warning]
+>
+> This software is intended solely for experimental purposes and is not meant for any illegal activities.
+We do not condone unlawful behavior and strongly encourage you to use it only within the bounds of the law. <br>
+>
+> This project is developed independently and is not affiliated with Flipper Devices. <br>
+>
+> DO NOT test on other peoples belongings.
+Only use YOUR hardware, doing otherwise is ILLEGAL! <br>
+> We are not responsible for any damage caused by these files. <br>
+> Users are at fault of these rules. <br>
+> Check local laws before using these files. <br>

 ## How To Install
 The process of installing these frequencys are easy and efective and require no other software besides the Qflipper app and YOUR OWN Flipper Zero.